Cantera/cantera/doc/sphinx/install.rst

 ======

 Ubuntu packages are provided for recent versions of Ubuntu using a Personal Package Archive (PPA).
-As of Cantera 2.3.0, packages are available for Ubuntu Ubuntu 16.04 (Xenial Xerus) and Ubuntu 16.10 (Yakkety Yak).
+As of Cantera 2.4.0, packages are available for Ubuntu Ubuntu 16.04 (Xenial Xerus) and Ubuntu 17.10 (Artful Aardvark).
 To see which Ubuntu releases and Cantera versions are currently available, visit https://launchpad.net/~speth/+archive/ubuntu/cantera

 The available packages are: